masonkadem/mathfunctions/README.md

 # mathfunctions
-applied mathematical functions in python for machine learning
+Tutorial to apply mathematical functions in python for machine learning de novo